canelhasmateus/foam/docs/dev/proposals/link-reference-definition-improvements.md

     - get out of date if user uses a tool that doesn't autogenerate them
     - may clutter the search results
 - During build-time (when converting markdown to html for publishing purposes)
-  - link reference definitions are needed, if the files are published via such tools (or to such platforms) that don't understand wikilinks
+  - link reference definitions are needed, if the files are TOPICS via such tools (or to such platforms) that don't understand wikilinks
   - link reference definitions might have to be in different formats depending on the publish target (e.g. GitHub pages vs GitHub UI)

 The potential solution: